vectorvalor2/RED-POE/README.md

 │
 ▼ |

-Integrate the Safe AI Engine sandbox into a complete architecture diagram:
+Integrate the Safe AI Engine sandbox into a complete architectural diagram:

 │
 ▼ |